 Creating a Hidden Pet Room

-Creating a Hidden Pet Room in my English Linen Closet , for my 5 crazy cats was a complete no brainer for our home.
+Creating a Hidden Pet Room in my English linen closet, for my cats was a complete no brainer for our home.

-Follow my easy tutorial on Creating a Hidden Pet Room in my English Linen Closet.
-I find living with animals and keeping a home clean can be challenging.
-Let’s face it we love them but they are messy, and can trash your house in seconds.
-This is what prompted us to create a Pet Room for my 5 cats.
-This rooms has many uses, we house their litter box, and supplies, along with their water and food station, which keeps my house cleaner over all.
-In our new home, we had the option to create a larger laundry room by closing in our foyer.
-Our prior laundry room was tiny, so we chose to implement this option.
+Here is my easy tutorial on Creating a Hidden Pet Room in my English style linen closet.
+I find living with animals and keeping a home clean, can be challenging.
+Let’s face it we love them, but they are messy, and they can trash your house in seconds.
+This is what prompted us to create a pet room for my cats.
+This rooms has many uses, we house their litter box, and supplies; along with their complete water and food station, which keeps my house cleaner overall.
+In building our home, we had the option to create a larger laundry room by closing in the second story of our foyer.
+Our previous laundry room was tiny, so we immediately chose to implement this option.
 This change left us with a large “English Linen Closet”.
-Prior to moving in we predetermined that this area would make a great Pet Room for our cats.
-Above is a before picture of the room as an English linen closet.
-I know, not many shelves for a “linen closet”, I thought the same thing.
+Prior to moving to our new home, we predetermined that this area would make a great pet room for our cats.
+Above is a before picture of the room as the builder described English linen closet.
+I know, not many shelves for a “linen closet”, I thought the same thing, LOL.